2 Data QC

 Step 2: Sample QC

 Note: If you prefer not to perform QC based on SNP missing rate or heterozygosity rate, set the missing rate threshold to 1, the MAF to 0, and the heterozygosity rate to 0 and 1.
-Additionally, leave the ‘Do SNP QC by HWE’ checkbox unticked to skip QC based on SNP HWE.
+Also, leave the ‘Do SNP QC by HWE’ checkbox unticked to skip QC based on SNP HWE.

 2.3 SNP Density